nrednav/chronos/README.md

 `npm run electron:build`

-If you'd like to use the application in development mode, run the following instead:
+For developers, you may run the app in development mode using:

 `npm run electron:serve`